How to Make Homemade Sprouted Wheat Flour

 To sprout your own flour, you need wheat berries.
 I like soft winter wheat.
 I buy organic soft winter wheat in bulk at the health food store.
 It costs about $1.50 per pound.

 The first step to sprouting wheat berries is to soak the wheat berries in water for 12 hours.
+Start in the morning, if possible.
 I cover the jar to keep the light out.

-After another 12 hours, I usually find that my wheat berries are sufficiently sprouted.
-I think that hard red wheat takes longer.
+After 12 hours, I usually find that my wheat berries are sufficiently sprouted.
+(So, this would be 7:00 AM on Day Two) I think that hard red wheat takes longer.
 The temperature also contributes to a longer or shorter sprouting.
 Warmer temps make for faster sprouting; colder make for slower.